bu-ist/bu-django-bootstrap/README.md

 1) Start by making a copy of the bootstrap and renaming it to whatever you choose to contain your new project.
 Once this is done, switch into this renamed folder `$ cd \path\to\renamed\bootstrap\folder\`

 1.5A) If you are using vagrant, you can skip this step.
 If you chose to use `virtualenv`, you can create the virtual environment by running `$ virtualenv venv`.
-Next we can activate by executing, `source venv/bin/activate`.
-(This should be run whenever you want to work on your project, as it activates the project specific python packages you've installed in venv.)
+Next we can activate it by executing, `$ source venv/bin/activate`.
+(This should be run whenever you want to work on your project, as it activates the project specific python packages you've installed into venv.)

 1.5B) If you are using vagrant, again feel free to skip this step. with your virtual environment activated, make sure to install the quick_start dependency packages into your virtualenv.
 Do so by running the following command:

     (venv)$ pip install -r quick_start/quick_start_req.txt

 This command installed Fabric and Django into the virtualenv.
-Fabric is the engine behind the `quick_start` installer which creates the proper application structure, and adds the projects into the repositories accoridngly.
+Fabric is the engine behind the `quick_start` installer which creates the proper application structure, and adds the projects into the repositories accordingly.
 Later on, it will allow you to deploy your application if you so choose.

 2) To start a new project, run the following commands in a terminal window, where ``<virtualenv|vagrant>`` is either `virtualenv` or `vagrant` and ``<project_name>`` and ``<app_name>`` should be replaced by whatever makes sense to you.
 (As a rule of thumb, **use underscores for spaces**, **avoid the words 'project' and 'app'**, and make sure to **use only lower case letters**.
 This makes the job a lot easier for sys-admins down the road!!!)

     (venv)$ cd quick_start
     (venv)$ fab <virtualenv|vagrant> start:project=<project_name>,app=<app_name>

 At this point, the project and application have been created for you.
-All that is left for you to do is run the server (vagrant doesn't need to run the server as it uses an apache .wsgi solution that is constantly running already in the background).
+All that is left for you to do is run the server (vagrant doesn't need to run the server as it uses an apache .wsgi solution that is constantly running in the background).
 For virtualenv, run the server by executing the following commands:

     (venv)$ cd ../repo
     (venv)$ python manage.py runserver

 3) The Git repository has already been initialized for you.
-From here on in, ``/app/repo`` is where your code will live.
+From here on in, ``repo/`` is where your code will live.
 As you may have notice from one of the warnings thrown by the fab start script, all that's left for you to do is add the remote orgin to your local github repository.
 If you have a github repo. configured, you can do so with the following commands:

     (venv)$ cd /app/repo
     (venv)$ git remote add origin https://<URL_TO_GITHUB_REPO>.git; git remote -v

-that final line will let you know if the remote is reachable and if the remote orgin addition was succesful.
+That final line will let you know if the remote is reachable and if the remote orgin addition was succesful.

 ###CONTINUE AN EXISTING PROJECT: